anshuldante/my-reminder-app/README.md

 * Use [this](https://developer.android.com/guide/topics/ui/controls/pickers#java) to convert the date and time pickers to fragments.
 * Use [this](https://developer.android.com/guide/topics/ui/dialogs) to convert dialog to DialogFragment.
+* Scheduler and executer cleanup if needed.
+* Look into ,TextInputLayout, SnackBars, TabLayout (for tabs), NavigationView (for sliding screens), Coordinator layout.
+* AppBarLayout, BottomAppBar
+* Delete All menu item in general, long click will allow selection and deletion.
+* LiveData and Observables can be used well together.
+We can use observables for everything else and use LiveData just at the ViewModel, since LiveData is lifecycle aware.

 ## Bugs